This guidance document details RACGP’s requirements for basic life support (BLS) courses and advanced life support (ALS) courses.

 - 1 BLS requirements

-- All BLS courses must meet Australian Resuscitation Council (ARC) guidelines in order to be recognised by the RACGP.
+- All BLS courses must meet Australian and New Zealand Committee on Resuscitation (ANZCOR) or United Kingdom Resuscitation Council (RCUK) guidelines in order to be recognised by the RACGP.

 - Participants of all RACGP pathways to Fellowship are required to complete BLS courses as outlined in the relevant pathway or program policies.

 - BLS courses must be a minimum of one hour and must cover basic life support of adults.

 - BLS courses are required to assess cardiopulmonary resuscitation (CPR) competence.
 Participants must be able to demonstrate CPR on a mannequin on the floor upon completion of the course.

 - GPs working in anaesthetics or emergency medicine must supply current evidence of training in both BLS and ALS.